awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 + Teradata \(version 13 and later\)
 + Vertica \(version 7\.2 and later\)

-For information about converting an online transaction processing \(OLTP\) database schema, see [Converting database schemas using the AWS SCT](CHAP_Converting.md)\.
+For information about converting an online transaction processing \(OLTP\) database schema, see [Converting database schemas using AWS SCT](CHAP_Converting.md)\.

 To convert a data warehouse schema, take the following steps:

 1. Specify the optimization strategy and rules, and specify the migration rules that you want AWS SCT to use\.
 You can set up rules that change the data type of columns, move objects from one schema to another, and change the names of objects\.

     You can specify optimization and migration rules in **Settings**\.
-For more information on optimization strategies, see [Choosing optimization strategies and rules for use with the AWS SCT](#CHAP_Converting.DW.Strategy)\. for more information about migration rules, see [Creating migration rules in the AWS SCT](#CHAP_Converting.DW.MigrationRules)
+For more information on optimization strategies, see [Choosing optimization strategies and rules for use with AWS SCT](#CHAP_Converting.DW.Strategy)\. for more information about migration rules, see [Creating migration rules in AWS SCT](#CHAP_Converting.DW.MigrationRules)

 1. Provide statistics on your source data warehouse so that AWS SCT can optimize how your data warehouse is converted\.
 You can either collect statistics directly from the database, or upload an existing statistics file\.
-For more information about providing data warehouse statistics, see [Collecting or uploading statistics for the AWS SCT](#CHAP_Converting.DW.Statistics)\.
+For more information about providing data warehouse statistics, see [Collecting or uploading statistics for AWS SCT](#CHAP_Converting.DW.Statistics)\.

 1. Create a database migration assessment report that details the schema elements that can't be converted automatically\.
 You can use this report to identify where you need to manually create a schema in your target database that is compatible with your source database\.
 For more information about the assessment report, see [Creating migration assessment reports with AWS SCT](CHAP_AssessmentReport.md)\.

 1. Convert the schema\.
 AWS SCT creates a local version of the converted schema for you to review, but it doesn't apply it to your target database until you are ready\.
-For more information about converting, see [Converting your schema using the AWS SCT](#CHAP_Converting.DW.Convert)
+For more information about converting, see [Converting your schema using AWS SCT](#CHAP_Converting.DW.Convert)

 1. After you convert your schema, you can manage and edit your keys\.
 Key management is the heart of a data warehouse conversion\.
-For more information about managing keys, see [Managing and customizing keys in the AWS SCT](#CHAP_Converting.DW.Keys)\.
+For more information about managing keys, see [Managing and customizing keys in AWS SCT](#CHAP_Converting.DW.Keys)\.

 1. If you have schema elements that can't be converted automatically, you have two choices: update the source schema and then convert again, or create equivalent schema elements in your target database\.
-For more information on manually converting schema elements, see [Handling manual conversions in the AWS SCT](#CHAP_Converting.DW.Manual)\.
-For more information about updating your source schema, see [Updating and refreshing your converted schema in the AWS SCT](#CHAP_Converting.DW.UpdateRefresh)\.
+For more information on manually converting schema elements, see [Handling manual conversions in AWS SCT](#CHAP_Converting.DW.Manual)\.
+For more information about updating your source schema, see [Updating and refreshing your converted schema in AWS SCT](#CHAP_Converting.DW.UpdateRefresh)\.

 1. When you are ready, you can apply the converted schema to your target database\.
-For more information about saving and applying the converted schema, see [Saving and applying your converted schema in the AWS SCT](#CHAP_Converting.DW.SaveAndApply)\.
+For more information about saving and applying the converted schema, see [Saving and applying your converted schema in AWS SCT](#CHAP_Converting.DW.SaveAndApply)\.

-## Choosing optimization strategies and rules for use with the AWS SCT<a name="CHAP_Converting.DW.Strategy"></a>
+## Choosing optimization strategies and rules for use with AWS SCT<a name="CHAP_Converting.DW.Strategy"></a>

 To optimize how the AWS Schema Conversion Tool converts your data warehouse schema, you can choose the strategies and rules you want the tool to use\.
 After converting your schema, and reviewing the suggested keys, you can adjust your rules or change your strategy to get the results you want\.